 Two Factor Authentication: What You Should Know

-Security is always a big concern with personal data, and with the amount of data we're keeping on our smart phones this concern is growing.
+Security is always a big concern with personal data, and with the amount of data, we're keeping on our smartphones this concern is growing.
 Of course, you don't want someone logging into your Facebook and posting embarrassing messages, or reading your personal emails.
 But there's more to it than that.
-Many of us have mobile banking, or accounts such as Amazon that contain our credit card information and can allow people to spend our cash.
+Many of us have mobile banking or accounts such as Amazon that contain our credit card information and can allow people to spend our cash.
 And there's even the threat of identity fraud.
 Whilst many of us won't be at huge risk, it's always better to be safe than sorry.
-Fortunately, many major banking services, apps, and even email softwares are introducing two factor authentication in an effort to keep your data even safer.
+Fortunately, many major banking services, apps, and even email software are introducing two-factor authentication in an effort to keep your data even safer.
 So what is this, do you need it, how do you use it?
 That's what we're here to find out.

 Factors of Authentication

 There are technically three commonly accepted factors of authentication, things that will allow you through that locked door or into that account, or to send that email.
 The first of these is something that you have, in the example above that's your front door key.
 It may also be a credit or debit card, or a chip that you can scan to get through your office door.
 In essence, it's something physical that you can hold.

 The second factor is something that you know.
 This could be an email password, the PIN for your cash machine card, or your personal signature.
 Finally, there's something that you are, which could be your fingerprint, or a scan of your eye, even your DNA, but is something unchangeable, and most importantly, is something that cannot be transferred, given, or lent to someone else.
 Or stolen, of course…